joellepfernandez/bailey-and-company/catch_em/README.md

 ##Motivation
 I love dogs and I want to make sure every human knows what he or she should not be giving to their fur friends.

-##Development Process
+##Technologies Used
-Technologies used: HTML5, CSS, and Javascript/jQuery
+HTML5, CSS, and Javascript/jQuery

+##Unsolved Problems/Future Adjustments
+In the future, I would like to create various levels of play.

 ##Acknowledgements
 Credit to the owners of the images used.